QuiltMC/rfcs/structure/0006-governance.md

 In those cases, these teams may create sub teams.

 Sub teams behave like regular teams, except they are not required to have a team lead.
-If the team doesn't have its own team lead, the parent's team leads act as its team lead.
+If the sub team doesn't have its own team lead, the parent team lead's acts as its team lead.
 In general, a sub team inherits its parent's structure according to their parent's team RFC.

 ## The Administrative Board